hpanno/CADworkflow/HowTo.md

 #####Other Items to know about:
 	- Beyond Compare is located: C://>Users>Hpanno>Launch BeyondCompare
 	- Old X is now the Z://
+	- Need to be connected to TRN.
+It would be helpful to create 2 connections.
+One connection is to the CAL FIRE Editing Version and 		the other connection is to the Default.
+The default is only used as reference.
 ---
 ###Logging On to the 99 Machine